All Episodes

 Nice, but it doesn't work.

-That's what we're doing.
+That's what I'm saying.

 What are some of the businesses that GE sold?

-Uh no, I don't know that they don't either.
+I don't know that they don't either.

-Yeah, we we don't know anything.
+Right, we don't know anything.

-You just reported the raw advantage.
+You just reported the raw data.

 No, no, I didn't say I don't know anything.

-General Electric's the parent, and whatever they own comes under the umbrella.
+General Electric's the parent and whatever they own comes under the umbrella.

 Richie, give it up.